softpano/pythonizer/readme.md

-## Two-pass "fuzzy" compiler from Perl to Python
+## Two-pass "fuzzy" transformer from Perl to "semi-Python"
 ### THIS IS A PRE ANNOUNCEMENT

 Some organizations are now involved in converting their Perl codebase into Python.
 The author previously participated in several projects of converting mainframe codebase to Unix (mainly AIX) and think that this area might be a useful expansion of his skills.